Dates: August 31 – October 9, 2024

 Our Cho Oyu expedition for the 2024 season

-We are very excited to launch and expedition to Cho Oyu for our Himalayan Fall expedition.
-We are already accepting interested climbers for 2017: The classic climbing route on the world’s 6th highest 8,000 meter summit.
+Join the Mountain Professionals experienced guide staff on an expedition to Cho Oyu for our Himalayan Fall expedition.
+We are already accepting interested climbers for 2024: The classic climbing route on the world’s 6th highest 8,000 meter summit.

 Let Mountain Professionals take you there

 Want to learn more about climbing Cho Oyu, the sixth highest mountain in the world?
 Contact us today and we will give you all the info you need.

 - Veteran American mountain guide staff with over 18 years of guiding in Nepal, to ensure seamless delivery and safety procedures

 - Communications tent with access to satellite phone, wifi and email, dispatches of the team progress on our news site

 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers

 - Accommodation in Kathmandu at the Aloft Hotel by Marriott

 We are excited to again launch an expedition to climb Cho Oyu, the 6th highest mountain in the world.
 Our goal is to climb the Tibetan “normal route” first climbed by a foreign and Sherpa team in 1954.
 This is a true “big mountain” Himalayan expedition that involves a mixture of glaciated climbing on moderate to steep terrain, short sections of mixed rock bands, and a stunning summit plateau.